Workforce Readiness Program

 • Be at least 18 years of age.

-• If accepted, commit to attending and fully participating in the Workforce Readiness Program in Washington, D.C. from November 2-5, 2023.
+• If accepted, commit to attending and fully participating in Workforce Exploration in Washington, D.C. from November 7-10, 2024.

 • If accepted, commit to upholding TWC’s Seminar and Short-Term Policies (including the Student Code of Conduct) before and during their program experience.